indy/seni/README.md

 Keep things simple by using C.
 Avoid C++, even trying to use it as a 'nicer C' results in increased compilation times, obtuse error messages, complicates the build/link commands and reduces platform independance.
 Switch to Rust if you need a better C

-* compiling and testing on Linux/MacOS:

-./make/unix.sh

-* compiling WebAssembly on Linux/MacOS:

-run this once in the console:
-source misc\setup_wasm.sh

-then for each compile run:
-./make/unix.sh wasm

-test the output by opening build_wasm\seni-wasm.html in a browser that supports WebAssembly

-* compiling for Windows:

-setup the paths by running this once in the console: misc\setup_win.bat

-* compiling and testing on Windows

-make\win.bat

-* compiling for WebAssembly on Windows:

-then for each compile run:
-make\win.bat wasm

 test the output by opening build_wasm\seni-wasm.html in a browser that supports WebAssembly